zangston/blog/_posts/2023-12-16-fourth-year-fall.md

 as more weeks passed, i would get so excited with the next opportunity i could see this astronomy girl (i'm sorry if this is getting confusing because i've mentioned two separate girls, i don't want to use real names). i found myself thinking about her all the time during the day when i wasn't with her. much to my dismay, i knew i was in love with her. i was afraid to be hurt again, but things had seemed so perfect up until then. she was the first girl in a while i'd met in person and not on a dating app. it felt like i didn't need to impress her because she was accepting of who i am as a person. the awkward silences when were alone weren't awkward at all. when i made my feelings clear to her, she tragically didn't feel the same towards me. obviously it hurt a lot. i was starting to see her as a partner, both in life and in school.

-usually when i realize that things don't work out romantically, i block and move on. out of sight and out of mind. but this time, things were different. this love felt different. i felt like even if she couldn't be my girlfriend, i should have her as a close friend, because i'd at least have her. obviously i wish she'd love me back. i think any human would want the person they love to love them back.
+usually when i realize that things don't work out romantically, i block and move on. out of sight and out of mind. but this time, things were different. this love felt different. i felt like even if she couldn't be my girlfriend, i should have her as a close friend, because i'd at least have her.

-i don't know what will happen between us. sometimes i'm scared that things will change between us because of my unrequited love. i'm scared she'll get sick of me one day and not want to be friends anymore. i've told her that i care about her a lot and that i still cherish every minute i spend with her.
+i don't know what will happen between us. sometimes i'm scared that things will change between us because of my unrequited love. i'm scared she'll get sick of me one day and not want to be friends anymore. i've told her that i care about her a lot and that i still cherish every minute i spend with her. i find myself wishing every night that things will be okay between us. obviously i wish she'd love me back. i think any human would want the person they love to love them back. but i also know that i can't force her to do anything she doesn't want to, and i'm mature enough and i love her enough to respect that.

-## learning to take care of myself

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/5S5u0EWtlblH00iTNExZ6X?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>